allenai/scholarphi/data-processing/README.md

 npm install  # install Node.js dependencies
 ```

+If the `npm install` command gives you an error, try
+upgrading your Node.js version (we used v10.16.0), and then
+run the command again.

 ## Getting started

 Whew!
 You made it through that dizzying set of setup